paulhorton/fastapl/README.md

 ## Summary
 fastapl facilitates manipulation of fasta format sequence data via snippets of perl code.
 The sister program fastqpl is similar, but for fastq format data.  fastapl is basically just wraps user provided code to execute in Perl, but it also provides some convenient functions such as reverse complementation (rc) and translation from nucleotide to amino acid sequence (translate, translations).
 Although fastapl is a command line tool, it can be used to mark sequence regions of interest in bold or color in an xterm terminal or in html format.
 For example, color red, matches "CACA=1" displays matches to CACA in red.  fastapl functions like these are designed with the understanding that DNA has two strands and sometimes is circular, so that those functions flexibly handle various use cases.

-### Caveats.
-Runs on a linux box under several version of perl (e.g. v5.18.2).
-Not tested elsewhere.

 ### Examples

 #### fastapl Examples